rebsonoliveira/sql-server/samples/manage/sql-assessment-api/README.md

 ## MakingCustomChecks_sample.json

 Demonstrates how to make a custom rule set containing two checks.
-The sample contains two schemas: `checks` and `probes`. `Checks` is for check (or rule) definitions.
+The sample contains two sections: `checks` and `probes`. `Checks` is for check (or rule) definitions.
 Usually, checks or rules are best practices or a company's internal policies that should be applied to SQL Server.
 Here's one of the checks from this sample with comments on each property:

 ```
 {